tshadowknight/SRW_Engine_MV_Docs/manual.md

 	Unlocks the Transform option for all mechs.

+* lockCombine mech\_id

+	Locks the Combine option for the mech with the specified id.

+* lockAllCombines

+	Locks the Combine option for all mechs.

+* unlockCombine mech\_id

+	Unlocks the Combine for the mech with the specified id.

+* unlockAllCombines

+	Unlocks the Combine option for all mechs.

 * setFaceAlias face\_name\_original face\_name\_translated

 	Sets a face alias.
 When a face name specified by face\_name\_original is aliased it will be replaced by face\_name\_translated when fetching the face image.
 This can be used to more easily manage variable characters, such as when protagonist selection is implemented.